jimibue/js-hw-review-delete/README.md

 9. Copy the URL of your repository. (ssh if you have an ssh key set up, https otherwise)
 10. Run git remote add origin <url> where <url> is the URL of your repository.
 11. Run git push -u origin master to push your local repository to GitHub.

+## Homework Review

+1. Git Review
+2. Demo how to break up problems
+3. Explore some (react/vue/angular) high level

+### breaking up into simpler problems

+1. Think about this in js (html and css don't exist)

+2. how do we go from js and incorprate html and css

+3. event listeners - get these working